UNC Wilmington Seahawks baseball

 The UNC Wilmington Seahawks baseball team is a varsity intercollegiate athletic team of the University of North Carolina Wilmington in Wilmington, North Carolina, United States.
-The team is a member of Colonial Athletic Association, which is part of the National Collegiate Athletic Association's Division I. UNC Wilmington's first baseball team was fielded in 1957.
+The team is a member of Coastal Athletic Association, which is part of the National Collegiate Athletic Association's Division I. UNC Wilmington's first baseball team was fielded in 1957.
 The team plays its home games at Brooks Field in Wilmington, North Carolina.
 The Seahawks are coached by Randy Hood.

+UNC Wilmington in the NCAA Tournament

 Seahawks in Major League Baseball

 Since the Major League Baseball Draft began in 1965, UNC Wilmington has had 79 players selected.